OKStateACM/CryptoWorkshop/Notes_draft.md

   - What does our keyspace look like?

   #####
-   - Encoding scheme: a->0, b->1 seems reasonable
+   - Encoding scheme: a↦0, b↦1 seem reasonable
    - Encryption function: f(x,k)=x+k (mod 26)
    - Decryption function: f^-1(x,k)=x-k (mod 26)
    - Keyspace: technically infinite, but really only 26 possibilities